-At the outset of the pandemic, the Company put in place a comprehensive workplace protection plan, which instituted protective measures in response to COVID-19.
-The Company's workplace protection plan closely followed the guidance issued by the Centers for Disease Control and Prevention (CDC) and complied with applicable federal and state law.
-Because vaccines designed to protect against COVID-19 have become readily available and the rates of COVID-19 infections, hospitalizations and deaths in the majority of the U.S. have declined since the beginning of 2021, the CDC and the Occupational Safety and Health Administration (OSHA) have altered their guidance for Americans, and emergency orders and mandatory workplace protocols in Michigan and Massachusetts have either been rescinded or greatly reduced - to include the lifting of all capacity limitations on businesses in both states.
-Accordingly, Vericel is planning for a return to more normal workplace operations, but will continue to modify its workplace protection plan, and will reinstitute protective measures for its workforce as necessary.
-The Company is reviewing its policies and procedures regularly as the pandemic evolves and may take additional actions to the extent required.
+At the outset of the pandemic, we put in place a comprehensive workplace protection plan, which instituted protective measures in response to COVID-19.
+Our workplace protection plan closely follows guidance issued by the Centers for Disease Control and Prevention (CDC) and complies with applicable federal and state law.
+Because vaccines designed to protect against COVID-19 have become readily available and the rates of COVID-19 infections, hospitalizations and deaths in the majority of the U.S. have generally declined since their height at the beginning of 2021, the CDC and the Occupational Safety and Health Administration (OSHA) have altered their guidance for Americans, and emergency orders and mandatory workplace protocols in Michigan and Massachusetts have either been rescinded or greatly reduced - to include the lifting of all capacity limitations on businesses in both states.
+Accordingly, we have begun a return to more normal workplace operations, but will continue to modify our workplace protection plan, and will reinstitute protective measures for our workforce as necessary.

+We are reviewing our policies and procedures regularly as the pandemic evolves and may take additional actions to the extent required.

 We continue to manufacture MACI and Epicel and are maintaining a significant safety stock of all key raw materials.
 We do not expect current supply chain interruptions will impact our ongoing manufacturing operations.
 With respect to customer delivery, MACI final product has an established shelf life of six (6) days and established shipping shelf life of three (3) days.
 Currently, MACI is picked up by courier and shipped by commercial air or ground transportation to customer surgical sites.
 Epicel final product has an established shelf life of 48 hours and is hand carried to customer hospitals by courier.
 Transportation is primarily by commercial or charter airline.
 Although we have not experienced material shipping delays or materially increased costs to date, significant disruption of air travel could result in the inability to deliver MACI or Epicel final products to customer sites within appropriate timeframes, which could further adversely impact our business.
-At this time, there is no expected impact of COVID-19 on our distributors, operations or third-party service providers' ability to manage patient cases.
+At this time, we are not aware of COVID-19-related impacts on our distributors, operations or third-party service providers' ability to manage patient cases.

-We believe it is possible that we could experience variable impacts on our business, should there be a resurgence of COVID-19 in various areas of the United States.
-Measures taken to limit the impact of COVID-19 at the international, national and local levels, including the availability of COVID-19 vaccines, shelter-in-place orders, social distancing measures, travel bans and restrictions, and business and government shutdowns, may again create significant negative economic impacts on a global basis.
-Given that uncertainty, we cannot reliably estimate the extent to which the COVID-19 pandemic may continue to impact utilization and revenue of our products in 2021 and beyond.
+We believe it is possible that we could continue to experience variable impacts on our business, should the current resurgence of COVID-19 in various areas of the United States continue for an extended period, or should a new resurgence occur in the future.
+Measures taken to limit the impact of COVID-19 at the international, national and local levels, including the availability and effectiveness of COVID-19 vaccines, shelter-in-place orders, social distancing measures, travel bans and restrictions, and business and government shutdowns, may again create significant negative economic impacts on a global basis.
+Given that uncertainty, we cannot reliably estimate the extent to which the COVID-19 pandemic may continue to impact utilization and revenue of our products for the remainder of 2021 and beyond.